Sarah De Guia

 Kismet Baldwin, MD, recently transitioned to a new position of Deputy Health Officer of Sonoma County Public Health.
 She continues to strive to provide leadership in a broad array of programs and services to protect, promote, and improve the health and well being of county residents.
 Her dedication to public health started with her experiences as a neonatologist, where she saw first-hand the devastating effects that health inequity can have on a community; that dedication has been cemented by further experiences as a health officer.
 With a vision that all communities in Sonoma County will be healthy, safe, equitable, and thriving, Dr. Baldwin and the public health staff are dedicated to removing barriers and addressing the root causes of health inequity.
 Sonoma County Public Health works with colleagues across all sectors -- traditional and non-traditional community partners; private and public entities; with other county agencies and within their own -- to improve the social, economic, and physical conditions that have shortened our more impoverished residents' life-spans.

-Dr. Robin Carter is the Interim Dean of the College of Health & Human Services at Sacramento State University.
-Dr. Carter has over 25 years of experience as a social work professor and administrator.
-As a clinical social worker, Dr. Carter's worked with vulnerable populations, including the elderly, those with chronic health and disabling conditions, and people at the end of their lives.
-The focus of Dr. Carter's scholarly and community work is mental health assessment and treatment; gerontology and equity and inclusion.
+Robin Carter is the Interim Dean of the College of Health & Human Services at Sacramento State University.
+Robin Carter has over 25 years of experience as a social work professor and administrator.
+As a clinical social worker, she has worked with vulnerable populations, including the elderly, those with chronic health and disabling conditions, and people at the end of their lives.
+The focus of her scholarly and community work is mental health assessment and treatment; gerontology and equity and inclusion.
 She has been the principle investigator in several large grants and contracts serving students and totaling over $2 million.
 She has held board membership in multiple professional organizations, including the Sacramento Family Justice Center, Cal Post Doc Advisory Board and the National Association of Diversity Officers in Higher Education.
 She is one of the founding members of the MLK Center at Sacramento State and in her previous role of Interim Executive Director of Diversity she was charged with developing the Office of Equity, Diversity and Inclusion at Sacramento State.

 Yvette McShan is the Chief Operating Officer of Victorious Black Women, an organization she co-founded with a simple but powerful idea back in 2009 that the path towards healing lies in the ability of black women sharing their stories with one another.
 Her expertise lies in promoting life skills, mentoring, and substance abuse counseling, and she in strong advocate for individuals and communities facing incarceration and re-entry, addiction, and mental illness.